On Campus & Online RN to BSN Programs

 To meet these needs, Sullivan offers courses focusing on evidence based practice, economics and finance, diversity in healthcare, management and leadership, community theory and family theory, quality care and patient safety and technology and informatics.
 This course content, and other competencies identified by the American Association of Colleges of Nursing and other professional organizations, is included.

-The online RN to BSN Program at Sullivan University provides critical knowledge and a valuable credential for the next step in your professional life.
+The online RN to BSN Programs at Sullivan University provides critical knowledge and a valuable credential for the next step in your professional life.
 The online format allows students to earn a BSN degree in a timely manner — a degree based on the AACN Essentials for Baccalaureate Education, and on professional standards from national organizations.

 All courses taken in the Sullivan University College of Nursing are taught by respected professionals in nursing with frontline experience in nursing practice and teaching.
 Over 80% of nursing faculty have a Doctorate, and all have a Master’s degree in nursing.
 Faculty are matched to the courses they teach, provide individualized attention and have the experience as well as the academic preparation that allows students to have a solid academic experience.

 Sullivan University’s RN to BSN program is completely online, giving you the flexibility to fit school into your busy schedule.

 The RN to BSN student enters the program with knowledge, skills and experience as a registered nurse.
 The RN to BSN program: enhances your knowledge and skills by providing an in-depth exploration of career goals; enhancing the knowledge of community and public health nursing; teaching leadership and management skills with a focus on holistic nursing care and evidence based nursing practice; and provides an in-depth preparation for leadership positions.
 In addition, courses provide a foundation to pursue graduate study.

 Bachelor of Science in Nursing Program Learning Outcomes